koraytugay/koraytugay.github.io/content/various/maven.md

 Start by reading the [Settings Reference](https://maven.apache.org/settings.html).

 ## Build Profiles
-Profiles allow for the ability to customize a particular build for a particular environment; profiles enable portability between different build environments.
-Close to everything can be customized / overridden in profiles.
+Profiles allow for the ability to customize a particular build for a particular environment profiles.

 A common practice is to have __development__ and __production__ profiles.
 For example, the production build may have a specific build name pattern, may skip tests and so on and so forth.
 The following is an example where profile __prod__ configures the tests to be skipped: